Geometric Mean Calculator

 Example usage in Social Sciences

-Human population growth rate is expressed as a percentage of the current populations, and thus when it needs to be averaged, the geometric mean is the proper calculation to do so you can say "the average rate of growth of the population of North America over the past X years was Y%".
+Human population growth rate is expressed as a percentage of the current populations, and thus when it needs to be averaged, finding the geometric mean is the proper calculation to do so you can say "the average rate of growth of the population of North America over the past X years was Y%".

 In surveys and studies too, the geometric mean becomes relevant.
 For example, if a survey found that over the years, the economic status of a poor neighborhood is getting better, they need to quote the geometric mean of the development, averaged over the years in which the survey was conducted.
 The arithmetic mean will not make sense in this case either.